neoxic/lua-mongo/doc/main.md

 ```

 ### mongo.Client(uri)
-Returns a new [Client] object.
+Returns a new [Client] handle.
 See also [MongoDB Connection String URI Format] for information on `uri`.

 ### mongo.DateTime(milliseconds)
 Returns an instance of [BSON DateTime][BSON type].